jtdLab/dart_counter/README.md

 // TODO social sign in in mocked auth facade popover
 // TODO maybe make friends and inviations mock facade like user facade to use behaivor subject as single sourece of truth

+// TODO update comments in facades related to failure or real return value